stfxecutables/empyricalRMT/README.md

 ![Spectral observables](readme/observables.png)

-# plot some classic observables and compare to theory
+Plot some classic observables and compare to theory:

 ```python
 import numpy as np